taeewonnn/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * `n/ p/ e/ a/` provided should be in **prefix**.
 * `Prefix` only recognizes the four prefixes written above.
 Any other unknown prefixes will be disregarded.
+* If the list to be exported is empty, the `exported_participant_data.csv` file will only contain headers to show that an empty export has been performed successfully.
 * Make sure the `.csv` file is opened using the Notepad app or the equivalent.
 Using Microsoft Excel to open the `.csv` file will cause unexpected behaviors due to Excel interpreting certain fields as numbers.
 For example, Excel will recognize the phone number `00000000` as `0`.